Online Payment | Our Team | Blog | Testimonial

 Day 20: Namche Bazzar to Lukla: 6 - 8 hrs

 The trail descends steeply downward so we need to walk slowly and under control as our shaky legs continuously battle the rocky terrain.
-After crossing the suspension bridges over the fast flowing Dudh Koshi and its tributaries the trail becomes more level and natural.
-By today we start to get warmed up by the light breeze.
+After crossing the suspension bridges over the fast flowing Dudh Koshi and its tributaries, the trail becomes more level and natural.
+By today, we start to get warmed up by the light breeze.
 Any remaining sore throats and colds will be gone by today as we pass through this charming mountain air.
 Although we are travelling the same route down, we feel completely different views.
-We snap a mixture of open plains, rhododendron and pine forests, and in the distance snow covered peaks.
-We walk through the Sherpa villages’ noticing impressive faith in Buddhism and culture of prayer stones and prayers flag while we walk through the villages.
-Upon arrival in Lukla, we stretch those sore legs and recall the experiences of the last couple of weeks.
+We snap a combined view of open plains, rhododendron, pine forests and distant snow covered peaks.
+We walk through the Sherpa villages' noticing impressive faith in Buddhism and culture of prayer stones and prayers flag.
+Upon arriving Lukla, we stretch our sored legs and recall the memories of the last couple of weeks.
 We experience the culmination of a fantastic trek on a happy note with everyone back safe and sound with smile on faces!
-Overnight at Lukla.
-(B,L,D)
+Overnight at Lukla

 Day 21: Lukla to Kathmandu: 40 min flight

 We fly back to Kathmandu after our long mountain journey.
 The early morning flight drops us at Kathmandu.
 We can rest and relax throughout the day at our hotel.
-If we get interested to take some gifts home from Nepal, we can visit to some nearby shops or venture out in Thamel for typical Nepalese goods which can be assisted by Mountain Leader’s guides or we can do it yourself too
+If we get interested to take some gifts to home from Nepal, we can visit some nearby shops or venture out in Thamel for typical Nepalese goods.
+You can be assisted by Mountain Leader's guides or you can do it yourself.

 Day 22: Rest Day in Kathmandu.